BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/01_1_Introducing_Bitcoin.md

 of elliptic-curve cryptography.

-> 📖 **_What are finite fields?_** A finite field is a finite set of numbers, where all addition, subtraction, multiplication, and division is defined so that it results in other numbers also in the same finite field.
+> 📖 **_What are finite fields?_** A finite field is a finite set of numbers where all addition, subtraction, multiplication, and division is defined so that it results in other numbers also in the same finite field.
 One simple way to create a finite field is through the use of a modulo function.